Computer history - 2011

 Other computer events in 2011

-On January 6, 2011 Aaron Swartz is arrested by federal authorities in connection with systematic downloading of academic journal articles from JSTOR.
+On January 6, 2011, Aaron Swartz was arrested by federal authorities in connection with using MIT's network to download nearly five million academic journal articles from JSTOR.

-The Silk Road comes online in February 2011.
+The Silk Road came online in February 2011.

-The United States government even holds a hackathon in 2011 to improve city transit systems.
+The United States government held a hackathon in 2011 to improve city transit systems.

-Ultrabook a new thinner version of laptop computers begin being released.
+Ultrabook, a new thinner version of laptop computers, began being released.